Our ‘coming soon’ project – overnight charters.

 The vessel is equipped with a full size double bed athwart-ships in the aft master cabin.
 The master cabin is separated from the bunk room and even has its own private ‘head’/ensuite.
-In the bunk room there are four single bunks, the indoor shower and another ‘head’/toilet.
+In the bunk room there are five single bunks, the indoor shower and another ‘head’/toilet.
 The crew quarters are located forward and are separate from the passenger accomodation, giving you the space to enjoy your own private quarters.

 Upstairs the galley and main saloon is a comfortable, stylish place to enjoy company, a meal, a beverage, a book and the view out the sizeable cabin windows.
 Forward of the galley is access to the engine room, the chart table and the wheelhouse.

 On deck there is plenty of room to move, sit, relax and enjoy – with a covered seating area aft and open deck space forward.